ArthurSonzogni/FTXUI/doc/module-component.md

 The @subpage module-component-examples section provides a collection of examples.

-A `ftxui::ScreenInteractive` defines a main loop that renders a component.
+A `ftxui::App` defines a main loop that renders a component.

 A `ftxui::Component` is a shared pointer to a `ftxui::ComponentBase`.
 The latter defines:
   - `ftxui::ComponentBase::Render()`: How to render the interface.